 Protection Racket Deluxe Cymbal Case

-If you use a large variety of symbols in your kit, getting a case that can carry all of them securely can make transporting your kit a whole lot easier.
-This bag from protection racket uses dividers made out of a fleece-like material called propad that cushions and protects each symbol, preventing any dings or scratches.
+If you use a large variety of cymbals in your kit, getting a case that can carry all of them securely can make transporting your kit a whole lot easier.
+This bag from protection racket uses dividers made out of a fleece-like material called propad that cushions and protects each cymbal, preventing any dings or scratches.

 The main compartment (see full specs) is 22” deep to fit your largest crashes and ride cymbals, with a 15” outer pocket perfect for hi-hat cymbals.
 The entire structure is fully padded and reinforced—even the shoulder strap, which can make this bag a lot more comfortable to carry than other similar models.
 The quality of the build and versatility afforded by the removable dividers makes this cymbal bag well worth the money.